hofstee/shale/README.md

 #### Tracing application signals

+> :warning: Currently, all tiles in the application are traced by default, regardless of how the `trace` field is specified.

 The `trace` field is a list of signals from the `design_top.json` that should be monitored during application execution.
 By default they are saved to `{signal_name}.csv`.
 These are used when generating tile